learn-co-curriculum/angular-using-ngmessages-readme/README.md

 </form>
 ```

-Now that we've done that, we can use the directive `ng-message` for each property we want to display errors for.
+Now that we've done that, we can use the directive `ng-message` for each property for which we want to display errors.
 As we've only got the possibility of `required` appearing in our object (as that is the only validation we've defined), we'll have one element:

 ```html
 <form name="form">